irisgau/irisgau.github.io/docs/_drafts/2024-09-06-pacific-northwest.markdown

 **Total: $953.24 plus 30k miles (equivalent to ~$360)**

-Not included: gifts, meals, shopping

 # Overall thoughts

 I loved this trip.
 The amount of time spent in each city was perfect.
 Everything I ate somehow tasted better than it normally does, especially true in Vancouver.
-I also loved learning about Canadian history and politics.
+I also learned a lot about Canadian history and politics through conversations with my friends and at the hostel.

 I am grateful for the relationships I have formed over the years, that led to friends generously hosting me and many catch-ups along the way.
 It was special to deepen these friendships and see my friends' day to day lives.